Planning is one of my favorite parts of a trip since/when I discover everything I want to do at a particular destination. I love planning a trip!

 One of the best options is to have the internet on your trip to Peru.
 You receive the card, and once at your destination, you will have data by simply inserting the SIM card or activating the eSIM on your mobile and data roaming.

-In Peru, you have 5 GB and 12 GB plans from 34 Euros with a 5% discount with our Organizotuviaje code.
+In Peru, you have 5 GB and 12 GB plans for 34 Euros with a 5% discount with our Organizotuviaje code.

-In this way, you can navigate WhatsApp and social networks or the GPS or browser without worrying.
+This way, you can navigate WhatsApp, social networks, GPS, or browsers without worrying.

-It only works with mobile phones that are unlocked and compatible with the country you are traveling to :-).
+It only works with unlocked mobile phones and is compatible with the country you are traveling to :-).
 Today, most mobiles work without problem worldwide, but just in case, confirm it.

 Cuzco does locate at 3,350 meters.
 You will be above this height in the excursions made from Cuzco to see the Sacred Valley and various Inca ruins.
 On the other hand, Machu Picchu is at a lower altitude, only 2,400 meters.